Hawking-Page phase transition, Page curve and islands in black holes: The first law of entanglement and the Hawking-Page transition

-the latent heat of thermodynamical phase transition of black holes be interpreted as a transition between the number of quanta of area of LBH and the number of quanta of area of SBH.
-In the same way, we can think that the information of black holes can also escape by the transition when the first-order phase transition takes place.
+From the above results, we infer that if a black hole undergoes a first-order phase transition, the effect of such a phase transition on the Page curve is universal.
+Namely, it also applies to higher dimensional and different types of black holes.
+In the same way, we conclude that black hole information can escape via the transition when a first-order phase transition takes place.

-\section{conclusion}
+\section{Conclusion}